swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 }

 The use of `async` and `throws` is optional.
-If teardown is needed, declare your test suite as a `final` class or as an actor rather than as a structure and implement `deinit`:
+If teardown is needed, declare your test suite as a class or as an actor rather than as a structure and implement `deinit`:

 @Row {
   @Column {